Renew or replace your licence

 If your proof of identity shows an old name

-If your proof of identity document(s) show an old name that is different to the one currently recorded by Roads and Maritime, then you must also provide a certified copy of one of the following documents, certified by the witness in Section C of the photo-kit:
+If your proof of identity document(s) show an old name that is different to the one currently on your licence, then you must also provide a certified copy of 1 of the following documents, certified by the witness in Section C of the photo-kit:

-- A Deed Poll registered with the relevant authority
+- Deed Poll registered with the relevant authority

-- A Change of Name Certificate issued by the NSW Registry of Births, Deaths and Marriages
+- Change of Name Certificate issued by the NSW Registry of Births, Deaths and Marriages

-- A Birth Certificate showing your name at birth and your new name
+- Birth Certificate showing your name at birth and your new name

-- A document showing evidence of change of name registered in the Land Titles Office
+- document showing evidence of change of name registered in the Land Titles Office

-Your identity and change of name documents should show a clear link between your old name and your current name.
+Your documents should show a clear link between your old name and your current name.

-Important: You cannot change your name on Roads and Maritime records using a photo-kit.
-Change of name must be done in person at a registry or service centre once you return to NSW.
+Note: You cannot change your name on licence records using a photo-kit.
+Change of name must be done in person at a service centre once you return to NSW.
 See Changing your personal details for more information.

-Payment may be made by Visa, MasterCard or American Express credit cards.
+- Visa, MasterCard or American Express credit cards

 Please do not send cash.